A/N: fill for the kink meme

 "Watch over them for me, okay?"
 She requested and took ahold of his hands, squeezing them lightly in a comforting way.

 "Y-Yeah, I will."
 He squeezed her hands back.

-Death leaned it's hand on his arm.
+Death leaned their hand on his arm.
 "It's time."

-He couldn't see her face but he knew that on her dying breath she had returned his smile.
-So warm and full of life, so hopeful and motherly.
+He couldn't see her face, but he knew that on her dying breath she had returned his smile.
+So warm and full of life, so hopeful and sweet.
 He was so happy to have her as his little sister.

 "You'll meet again."
 Was the monsters final words to Jack before leaving.
 Then the snow began to fall and it never stopped, not for days nor weeks but months later.